-Forrest Baker is a Research Scientist at Orreco.
+Dr Forrest Baker is a Research Scientist at Orreco.
 He manages the components of Orreco’s immunology testing and provides data analysis on biomarker indicators of immune function and wellbeing in elite athletes.
 Forrest holds a BSc in Kinesiology from Southwestern University and is currently a member of the NASA funded immunology team at the University of Arizona.
 He is currently completing his PhD in Exercise Immunology from the University of Houston.

 Niamh Mallon is a Sports Scientist at Orreco.
 She conducts Orreco's Redox testing at client sites and also works on the development of our Elite Female Athlete Program and FitrWoman™ and FitrCoach™ applications.
 Niamh is a certified phlebotomist and holds an MSc in Sport and Exercise Nutrition from Ulster University.
 She is also an elite Camogie player, operating at the highest level of sport for over eight years.